ankush-web-eng/videoCall-app/README.md

 To run this project, first clone this repository and open your terminal.
 Then run the following commands:

+## Ensure you have a .env file in your frontend folder with the following content:

+VITE_WSS_URL=ws://localhost:8080

 ### Backend Setup

 Navigate to the backend directory and install the necessary dependencies: